daarnolducsd/ep5book/docs/08-week8.md

 <img src="08-week8_files/figure-html/coloredbar-1.png" width="75%" />

-So there is some slight evidence that the high-polluting cities were more likely to be in wave 1.
+How do we interpret this figure.
+Let's first focus on phase 1.
+There are slightly fewer than 40 cities which had average pollution levels of above 80 (the turquoise bar reaches to almost 40 in the figure).
+In total, there were about 60 cities in phase 1.
+So roughly two-thirds of the cities in phase 1 were high-polluting cities.
+Turning to phase 2, we can see about 30 cities were high-polluting cities, and the total number of cities is slightly higher than 60.
+Therefore, roughly half of cities were high-polluting in phase 2.
+So overall, there is some  evidence that the high-polluting cities were more likely to be in wave 1.
 However, it is reasonably even split.
 There are a number of high-polluting cities in both waves of automation.

 Next, we will explore a few more customizations.
 First, what we have plotted above is referred to as a stacked bar plot.
 We have divided cities into four groups: (phase 1 + high polluters), (phase 1 + low polluters), (phase 2 + high polluters), (phase 2 + low polluters).
 For each phase, the high and low polluters are stacked atop each other.
 We can instead specify to show the counts separately for these four groups.